JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 Those functions deals with Kotlin/Native objects.
 One calls `DisposeStablePointer` to release a Kotlin object and `DisposeString` to release Kotlin String, which has the `char*` type in C. One may use the `IsInstance` function to check, if a Kotlin type, a `demo_KNativePtr` is an instance of another type.
+The actual set of operations generated depend on the actual usage from your code.

 Kotlin/Native has garbage collection, but it does not help to deal with Kotlin objects from C language.
 Kotlin/Native has an interop with Objective-C and